microsoft/synthetic-data-showcase/README.md

 Since precise attribute counts create a privacy risk, it is advisable to create some uncertainty over the actual counts by adding noise to the synthetic data.
 The same `reporting_precision` used to create aggregate counts is used again here to suppress attributes or synthesize additional records such that synthetic attribute counts are equal to the (already imprecise) reported count.

 ### Data processing and output

-The `record_limit` may be used to limit data synthesis to the specified number of records, taken from the start of the sensitive data.
-A value of `-1` indicates that all sensitive records should be modelled and synthesized.

 The `parallel_jobs` parameter specifies the extent of parallel processing (e.g., based on the number of available processor cores).
 For local processing, this should be set to the number of available CPU cores.
 For faster processing of larger and more complex datasets, use of a virtual machine with multiple cores is recommended.